mas-bandwidth/gafferongames/content/post/integration_basics.md

 This system is unstable when integrated with explicit euler and **dt**=1/100.

 Unfortunately, since we're already integrating with a small timestep, we don't have a lot of practical options to improve the accuracy.
-Even if we do reduce the timestep, there's always a spring tightness k above which we'll see this behavior.
+Even you we do reduce the timestep, there's always a spring tightness k above which you'll see this behavior.

-**Recommendation:** Don't use explicit euler because it tends to explode!

 ## Semi-implicit Euler

 Another integrator to consider is [semi-implicit euler](https://en.wikipedia.org/wiki/Semi-implicit_Euler_method).

-Semi-implicit euler integrates velocity before integrating position instead of the other way around.
-This seemingly trivial change makes the integrator [symplectic](https://en.wikipedia.org/wiki/Symplectic_integrator).

 Most commercial game physics engines use this integrator.